Note: This is an archived Handbook entry from 2016.

 Duration: 1.5 years full-time / 3 years part-time

-Please note: student are required to enrol into the minor thesis subject (as per their specialisation) for 3 semesters full time (or part time equivalent)
+Please note: students are required to enrol into the minor thesis subject (as per their specialisation) for 3 semesters full time (or part time equivalent)

-4. The minimum English language requirements for this course are Band 7.
+4. Applicants are required to satisfy the university’s English language requirements for graduate courses.
+The minimum English language requirements for this course are: Band 7.

 |Core Participation Requirements:||